 “We thought we could portray those scenes without any nudity… Semi-nude, but not like the first sex scene where I had to use my body double.
 The only things that I had to get nude for were the scenes, the transformation scene and other scenes which actually really did develop the story and really need to, you know…”

 The one big rumor (more like fan wish) that had been floating around involves none other than Luke Skywalker, Mark Hamill.
 Perhaps the flames were fanned because the man himself has expressed interest in becoming one of the story’s better-known characters, Vesemir.
 However, Kim Bodnia has now been cast as the character, putting it all to rest.

 The Witcher Prequel Series

-According to the rumors though, the prequel would be set 1500 years before the current timeline, during a cataclysmic event known as the Conjunction of the Spheres.
+The prequel would be set 1500 years before the current timeline, during a cataclysmic event known as the Conjunction of the Spheres.
 It’s something explained in the other Witcher material outside the current Netflix show.
 It’s at that time when magic and monsters were first unleashed on the world of The Witcher.
 A rift opens between two worlds and that creates a situation where Elves and Dwarves must figure out a way to cohabitate with humans.
 It’s at this time that Witchers were first created.

 The Witcher Movie

 While you wait for season 2, Netflix is planning other Witcher-related content to keep fans happy.
 The first they have on the agenda is an animated Witcher movie.
 Or more specifically, an anime movie.